-With the advances in today’s muzzleloader technology, gone are the days where muzzleloaders were inferior compared to modern centerfire rifles regarding power and accuracy.
-With some of today’s models, muzzleloaders in the hands of an experienced marksman can rival your traditional centerfire rifles regarding accuracy up to 300yards.
+With the advances in muzzleloader technology, gone are the days where muzzleloaders were inferior compared to modern centerfire rifles regarding power and accuracy.
+With some of today’s models, muzzleloaders in the hands of an experienced marksman can rival your traditional centerfire rifles for accuracy up to 300yards.

-To fully maximize the accuracy and distance of your muzzleloader you are going to need a quality scope to go along with it.
-In this article, we will take a look at the qualities needed in a true scope for muzzleloaders.
-We will also review four scope models that we are confident will complement your muzzleloader and give you the capacity to increase you effective shooting range in the upcoming season.
+To fully maximize the accuracy and distance of your muzzleloader, you need a quality scope to go along with it.
+In this article, we will discuss the qualities you need for a scope for muzzleloaders.
+We will also review four scope models that we are confident will complement your muzzleloader and give you the capacity to increase your effective shooting range in the upcoming season.

 Qualities of the Best Muzzleloader Scopes

-- Reticle: There are scopes out there that are durable enough to be used on a muzzleloader that is going to go through a lot of shooting.
-If you are planning some shots at longer distances, a traditional duplex reticle might be tough to use for compensating the heavy drop that comes from heavy bullets often used in muzzleloaders.
-Luckily, there are certain scopes that have reticles designed to be used with muzzleloaders.
+If you are planning to shoot at longer distances, a traditional duplex reticle is a good choice.
+It is enough for compensating the heavy drop that comes from heavy bullets often used in muzzleloaders.
+Luckily, you can use certain scopes that have reticles used with muzzleloaders.
 Heavier bullets that are often used have very pronounced bullet trajectories with heavy drop rates.

 If you are looking to increase the range of your muzzleloader, being able to easily correct your point of aim for this drop is a huge advantage.
-Of course, other BDC reticles can be used, and with some time on the range, you can calibrate them for very specific grained bullets and powder amounts.
+Of course, you can always use another BDC reticle, and with some time on the range, you can calibrate them for specific grained bullets and powder amounts.

-- Construction: Using a muzzleloader gives you a lot of options when it comes to your loads with both powder and bullet choice.
-Most users use enough powder to produce a pretty sizeable kick and in turn created a lot of shock that can be damaging to lesser made scopes.
-Not only can it damage the internal components of a scope, rendering the scope useless, but it is also possible to knock the scope off of your desired settings without you being aware and missing a shot at a critical moment.
+Using a muzzleloader gives you many options when it comes to your loads with both powder and bullet choice.
+Most users use enough powder for a sizeable kick that can create a lot of shock to low-quality scopes.
+As a result, it may damage the internal components of the scope, rendering it useless.
+In addition, it is also possible to knock the scope off of your desired settings without you being aware and missing a shot at a critical moment.

-While having a well-designed scope with a body crafted from a single piece of high-quality aluminum does help improve the scopes shock resistance and ability to hold zero, it is also important that you utilize quality scope rings when mounting.
-Fixed scopes are more resistant, with less moving parts, but most variable scopes worth purchasing are more than capable of handling these heavy recoil rounds.
+A well-designed scope with a body crafted from a single piece of high-quality aluminum does help improve the scope’s shock resistance and ability to hold zero.
+It is also important you utilize quality scope rings when mounting.
+Fixed scopes are more resistant, with fewer moving parts, but most variable scopes worth purchasing are more than capable of handling these heavy recoil rounds.

-- Lens Quality: For any optics that are going to be used while hunting, a lot of consideration needs to go into the quality of lenses that will be used.
-Coating and treating of the lenses help shed water, reduce glare, increase light transmission which aids in low light shooting scenarios, and provides a clear image to the shooter.
-All of the scopes that we will discuss have excellent lens quality.
-It is also beneficial to have lenses that have been coated to resist scratching.
+For optics, you will use for hunting, look into the quality of lenses.
+For example, the coating and treating of the lenses help shed water, reduce glare, and increase light transmission aids in low light shooting scenarios.
+Additionally, it provides a clear image to the shooter.
+It is also beneficial to have lenses that have a coating finish to resist scratching.

-- State Regulations: There are several states or even certain publicly monitored hunting areas that do not allow magnification scopes to be used on muzzleloaders.
-Be sure to check those regulations in your home hunting grounds and be sure not to drop some money on a muzzleloader scope before being sure that you can use one.
+There are several states or monitored hunting areas that do not allow magnification scopes on muzzleloaders.
+Be sure to check those regulations in your home hunting grounds.
+Also, make sure not to drop some money on a muzzleloader scope before being sure that you can use one.

-Following the criteria outlined above, the following section will provide a selection of muzzleloader scopes that are certainly worth their money.
+Following the criteria outlined above, the following section will provide a selection of muzzleloader scopes that are certainly worth your money.

 This scope sights in easily and will hold that setting for hundreds of high grain powder rounds.
-This is an accurate scope that when paired with the bullet drop reticle, will allow to greatly increase the range and accuracy of your muzzleloader and place groupings at 100-150 yards with ease and even allow you to reach out much further.
+Additionally, this scope is accurate.
+For instance, when paired with the bullet drop reticle, it helps increase the range and accuracy of your muzzleloader.
+It also helps place groupings at 100-150 yards or even further.

-Nikon has also provided a muzzleloader scope that provides a generous 5″ eye relief throughout the entire magnification range for comfortable and manageable shooting positions.
+Nikon also equips this muzzleloader scope with a generous 5″ eye relief for comfortable and manageable shooting positions.
 The biggest flaw with this particular scope is the poor eye box.
-While not as big an issue for on the range or in taking most shots while hunting, there may be shots where it is difficult to get a full field of view from certain positions.
+It’s not a big issue for on the range or in taking most shots while hunting.
+However, there may be shots where it is challenging to get a full field of view from certain positions.

-This scope’s BDC reticle features several bullet drop compensating circles which have been rated for .50cal muzzleloader with 150-grain charges and 250grain bullets.
+This scope’s BDC reticle features several bullet drops compensating circles rated for a .50cal muzzleloader with 150-grain charges and 250grain bullets.
 If you’re not using these particular standards, it’s not going to be an issue.
-With the Nikon Ballistics Calculator, you can easily zero it in with the specific grain and bullet size that you like to use.
+With the Nikon Ballistics Calculator, you can zero it in with the specific grain and bullet size that you like to use.

 The reticle is extremely clear throughout the magnification range, and the multicoated lenses provide you with a clear and crisp image at all times.
-You will also be pleased the phenomenal low light functionality of this scope which is a huge plus for hunting applications.
+Additionally, it has a phenomenal low-light functionality, which is very efficient for hunting applications.

-It is a larger and heavier scope coming in at a little over 11″ and 14.7oz, so there are some pros and cons.
-It’s heavy and rugged enough to stand up to heavy recoil often used in today’s inline muzzleloaders.
-This is great for keeping its settings and still performing as it should for a lot of charges put through the gun.
-The downside is that it’s going to weigh down the weapon and might be fatiguing with long days in the field.
-Though it also depends on your muzzleloader, it might also throw the swing balance and might take some getting use to aiming and holding it steady.
+It is a larger and heavier scope coming in at a little over 11 inches and 14.7 ounces.
+It’s heavy and rugged enough to resist heavy recoil often used in today’s inline muzzleloaders.
+The downside is it’s going to weigh down the weapon and might be fatiguing with long days in the field.
+Though it also depends on your muzzleloader, it might also throw the swing balance and might take some getting used to aiming and holding it steady.